Marketing and Communication Materials

-Any marketing material that is an advertisement must follow the CMS Medicare Marketing Guidelines.
+Any agent created communication must follow the CMS Medicare Communications and Marketing Guidelines.
 See below for some direction in this area.

-- Branded material — marketing material that contains carrier and/or product information (e.g., plan name, plan costs/benefits).
-Must be CMS approved.
+- Branded material — materials that contain carrier and/or product information (e.g., plan name, plan costs/benefits).
+Must be CMS and/or carrier approved.

-- Generic material — self-created marketing material that is free of any plan or product information, brands or carrier logos (e.g., agent’s flyer for his/her business).
+- Generic material — self-created communication materials that are free of any plan or product information, brands or carrier logos (e.g., agent’s flyer for his/her business).
 Does not need to be CMS approved, but must comply with CMS guidelines.

-Note: MA and PDP carriers may allow use of their logo in certain circumstances such as websites, but agents must get carrier approval first.
+Note: Medicare Advantage and Prescription Drug Plan carriers may allow the use of their logo or name in certain circumstances such as on websites, but agents must get carrier approval first.

-- “Not connected with or endorsed by the U.S. government or the federal Medicare program.” — should be on all generic marketing materials
+- “Not connected with or endorsed by the U.S. government or the federal Medicare program.” — should be on all generic communication materials.

 Prohibited Marketing Content

 - Agent titles — CMS prohibits the use of the word “Medicare” and/or any language that implies additional knowledge, skill or certification above licensing requirements.
-Example — “Medicare Specialist”; “Medicare Advisor”
+Examples of what not to use: — “Medicare Specialist” or “Medicare Advisor”

 - Use of government symbols — Consumer facing material cannot mimic or resemble a CMS or government agency design.
-Use of symbols (e.g., American flag, eagle or Medicare ID card) is strictly prohibited.
+Use of symbols (e.g., American flag, eagle or Medicare ID card) that may mislead or deceive the beneficiary into believing that he is interacting with a government entity is strictly prohibited.

-Consumer-facing websites and social media are held to the same regulations as traditional marketing materials.
-CMS Medicare Marketing Guidelines apply, as well as carrier rules.
-All websites and social media pages should be kept generic, should not post any plan or benefit information and should not use of carrier logos without prior approval.
-If you have additional questions about website or social media advertising, don’t hesitate to contact the SMS Compliance Department.
+Consumer-facing websites are held to the same regulations as any other traditional Medicare communication materials.
+CMS Medicare Communications and Marketing Guidelines apply, as well as carrier rules.
+All webpages should be kept generic, should not display any plan or benefit information and should not use carrier logos or names without prior carrier approval.
+If you have additional questions about website advertising, don’t hesitate to contact the SMS Compliance Team.
+Electronic business reply cards must adhere to the same CMS regulations as traditional paper business reply cards.

-A social media page is much like a website page.
-Agents CAN list the name and address of their business and indicate the type of product offered (e.g., Medicare Advantage, Prescription Drug Plans, Medicare Supplement insurance plans, etc.) offered.
-Agents still have to be otherwise compliant with CMS rules, though (clearly identifies as a licensed insurance agent, has the necessary disclaimer “Not connected with or endorsed by the United States government or the federal Medicare program.” etc.).
+A social media page is a marketing channel much like a website page.
+Most carriers require that the agent set up a business page on social media rather than use their personal page.
+Agents CAN list the name and address of their business and indicate the type of products offered (e.g., Medicare Advantage, Prescription Drug Plans, Medicare Supplement insurance plans, etc.) offered.
+Agents still have to be otherwise compliant with CMS rules.
+(Examples of this would be to clearly identify to the Medicare member that you are a licensed insurance agent/broker, and include the recommended disclaimer: “Not connected with or endorsed by the United States government or the federal Medicare program.”).
+Agents should not post or link to any plan sponsor, carrier brand/logo or plan or product names, or any branded marketing materials via social media sites because this would be considered marketing and require filing with CMS.

 There are a few other limitations to keep in mind regarding unsolicited contact: